Where Are You (film): Release

-The film was screened at the Locarno Festival in August 2021.
+The film premiered at the Tallinn Black Nights Film Festival in 2019 under the title Now Is Everything.
+The film subsequently screened at the Locarno Festival in August 2021.
+It was released by Gravitas Ventures on October 21, 2022.

 Reception

 Alex Saveliev of Film Threat rated the film a 6 out of 10.

 Matthew Joseph Jenner of the International Cinephile Society gave the film a positive review and wrote, "A meandering experimental drama set within the art world, the film exists at the intersection between art and existential philosophy, drawing inspiration from both areas and assimilating it flawlessly into the fabric of this enigmatic character study."